Hi! I'm Ali

 Have you ever dislocated a joint?
 It is painful, and it doesn’t stop being painful until the bone is put back into place.
 Leave No Trace is critical to protecting the few wild places we have left, but where and how can humans have deeper interactions with the land where we live?

-How and where can we play and explore and experiment like the wild humans we are while also becoming the most awesome versions of ourselves?
+How and where can we play and explore and experiment like the wild humans we are while also becoming the most awesome, capable humans we're meant to be?

 That is why I started Wayfinder Outdoors.